merative/acd-containers/src/pages/usage/getting-started.md

 To get started using the ACD service, see the [IBM Cloud API docs](https://cloud.ibm.com/apidocs/wh-acd) and examples.
 The REST APIs can be called directly or with one of the SDKs provided as documented in the API documentation.

-### Deploying and updating the ACD provided cartidges
+### Deploying and updating the ACD provided cartridges

 ACD provides a set of predefined cartridges (ACD flow and profile configuration) as published [here](https://github.com/IBM/wh-acd-cartridges).
 Add the cartridges to your ACD deployment for reference and use as example configuration.
 These provided cartrides are built using a reserved prefix and need to be placed into a special supertenant tenant storage location in the ACD configuration store and are available as read-only configurations to all tenants of the ACD instance.
-An administrator can deploy or updated these by specifying this tenant on a direct call to an acd container as documented below.
+An administrator can deploy or update these predefined cartridges by specifying this super tenant id on a direct call to an ACD container as documented below.

 The following steps are for the [Clinical Insights](https://cloud.ibm.com/docs/wh-acd?topic=wh-acd-clinical_insights_overview#clinical_insights_overview) cartridge.